-The best way to prevent mould is to remove water and moisture sources.
-Fixing leaks, installing proper insulation, drying out damp areas and removing humidity from the air will help to prevent future mould growth considerably.
+The best way to prevent mould is to remove all water and moisture sources.
+Fixing leaks, installing proper insulation, drying out damp areas and removing humidity from the air will help prevent future mould growth considerably.
 There are two main categories of mould, the first is environmental and the second is due to a water damage event such as leak.

 Mould requires water and food in order to grow.
 It can grow anywhere there is water, high humidity or damp conditions.
 Mould does grow faster in warm temperatures coupled with high humidity.

 1 – Inspection – Visual identification of mould

 2 – Containment – In Case of Poor Indoor Air Quality